jevy/pandoc_resume/markdown/resume.md

 :   **B.Eng Systems Engineering**
     Carleton University (Ottawa)

-Experience
+Professional Experience
 ----------

-2018-2019
+02/18-01/19
 :   **Triage.com: CTO and Director of Product Engineering:**
-    After stepping into a CTO role after there was a 5 month vacuum of technical/product leadership, there was a ton of tech, management and emotional baggage I had to work through with the team.
-Even still, we accomplished some incredible things.
+    Stepping into a CTO role to fill a 5 month vacuum in technical/product leadership, I encountered a ton of tech, management and emotional baggage to work through with the team.
+I took over all product management and technical architecture for the company:

-    * Built the first publically available, Deep Learning skin skin classifier for over 124 skin conditions.
+    * Built the first publicly available, Deep Learning skin classifier for over 124 dermatological conditions
-    * Lead the FDA submission documentation and internal compliance process.
+    * Lead the FDA submission documentation and internal compliance process
-    * Managed all technology development and product management for almost a year.
+    * Manage all technology development and the product roadmap
-    * Significantly improved the relationships between the different teams.
+    * Lead the product redesign of our internal data exploration and data analysis tool on over 2 TB of images in our data storage
+    * Restored communication between the data management and data science teams.
+We worked to isolate problem areas and come up with more functional systems.
+They are now working nearly as as single team.
-    * In an effort to make the whole company priorities and progress crystal clear, transissioned the entire company from Github issues to Clubhouse.io.
-This resulted in the team making helpful design decisions and tangible feedback where everyone saw momentum in our company.
+    * To clarify its priorities and direction, I transitioned the entire company from Github issues to Clubhouse, resulting in positive design decisions and tangible feedback that produced new momentum for the company.
+    * Worked with the data management team to stop doing manual labelling of data.
+Coached the team to build mechanical turk tasks, recruited a team of 20 dermatologists to classify skin conditions in images and a team of General Practitioners to help build our symptom checker database.
+    * Set up and implemented the core company KPIs in Metabase, where they were posted to Slack on a daily/weekly basis.
-    * Immedidately implemented (bi)weekly one on ones with everyone on my team.
+    * Immediately implemented bi-weekly one on ones with everybody on my team to coach individuals through their technical and professional challenges and provide external counseling and mentorship as needed.
-    * Recruited 2 engineers and 3 devops consultants within 2 months of being in the role.
+    * Hired 2 engineers and 3 devops consultants in my first 2 months.

-    All of the above was accomplished with me and a number of our team members being entirely remote.
+    * Conducted team video training sessions on effective use of our tech tools.
+This improved communication and boosted the quality of product development.
+    * Implemented a career ladder for the data science and software engineering teams, resulting in concrete plans to set expectations and manage performance, growth and retention strategies.

-    * 6 Data Scientists, 4 Engineers, 3 Data Managers
+    All this was accomplished as several team members and I worked remotely.
+The team includes 6 Data Scientists, 4 Engineers and 3 Data Managers working with:

     * Keras
-    * Docker/Kubernetes
+    * Virtualization: Docker/Kubernetes in Debian Linux
     * React
     * Ruby on Rails

-2017 - Present
+09/17 - Present
-:   **Willowbee.ca - Product/Tech/Marketing, Founder**
+:   **Willowbee.ca - Product Manager, Technical Manager, and Marketing.
+Founder**

-    With a lawyer friend of mine, we built the most advanced Canadian will and testiment builder.
-We are currently offering the wills for free and working with life insurance companies to generate leads for them.
+    Along with a lawyer friend, I designed the most advanced Canadian Will and Testament builder.
+We are currently offering the wills for free and working on generating leads for life insurance companies.

-    * Went Built from prototype to production in 3 months part-time
+    * Progressed from idea to production in 3 months of part-time work
-    * Over 400 wills built in the first two days with only social media advertising.
+    * Built over 400 wills in the first two days using only social media advertising

-    * Futher built a product to incorporate businesses with their minute books in 15 minutes.
-Used by a number of firms.
+    * Built another product to help lawyers incorporate businesses and quickly build their minute books.
+It has been adopted by several law firms.

     Technologies used:

-    * Docker/Kubernetes
+    * Virtualization: Docker/Kubernetes in Debian Linux
     * Ruby on Rails

-2016-2017
+02/16-05/17
 :   **Aerial.ai - VP Product, Co-founder**

-    * Sold $100k of business deals in the first 6 months with some of the largest OEMs inthe world.
+    * Sold $100k of business deals in the first 6 mos. with some of the largest OEMs
-    * With only a few technical demos, developed the product strategy for both intrusion detection and eldercare market.
+    * Developed a product strategy for both the intrusion detection and eldercare markets
-    * Within a month of starting with Aerial, through customer development, discovered the low hanging fruit for generating early revenue.
+    * Discovered ‘low hanging fruit’ for generating early revenue in my first month
-    * For the elder care product. sourced and put in place ideal partnerships with researchers from across Canada to develop out first product for the aging population.
+    * Sourced and implemented ideal partnerships with researchers from across Canada to develop our first elder care product for the aging population

-    * Presenting at Demo Day in June 2016 to an audience of 800 and was voted best pitch by a Montreal newspaper.
+    * Presented at Demo Day in June 2016 to an audience of 800 and was voted ‘Best Pitch’ by a Montreal newspaper.
 Video here https://www.youtube.com/watch?v=vT4HGPHEl94

-2015-2016
+08/15-01/16
 :   **Bus.com - Head of Product**

-    Responsible for business model experimentation, all technology UX, analytics, user research, feature design and prioritization.
+    Responsible for business model experimentation, all technology UX, analytics, user research, feature design and prioritization:

-    * To de-risk that bus suppliers would respond to a form instead of an email, developed a quick web form for submission.
-This was crucial to understand the data we needed to collect even before deciding what to build in production.
+    * Developed a quick and easy web form for supplier submissions, that proved crucial to understanding the data we needed to collect
-    * Collaborated with event organizer, operations, and sales to develop the first iteration of our "self-serve bus organizer tool".
+    * Collaborated with event organizer, operations, and sales to develop the first iteration of our “self-serve bus organizer tool”
-    * Used mixpanel analytics, feedback from Intercom and interviews with internal stakeholders to augment the UX and feature set of version 2 of the "self serve bus organizer tool".
+    * Used mixpanel analytics, feedback from Intercom and interviews with internal stakeholders to augment the UX and feature set of version 2 of the “self serve bus organizer tool”
-    * Spearheaded multiple strategic opportunities in relates to advanced algorithms, SEO strategies and more.

-2010 - President
+06/10 - President
 :   **Boomlabs.ai - President**

     A unique consultancy that not only builds the machine learning model for a problem, but builds the entire product from end to end.
+Accomplishments include:

-    * Developed a chatbot to give auto insurance quotes directly from the insurer.
-A first in Canada.
+    * Developed a chatbot to give auto insurance quotes directly from the insurer, which was a ‘first’ in Canada.
-    * Developed a predictive model for a day trading company to do market predictions based on their specific style of trading
+    * Developed a predictive model to allow a day trading company to make market predictions based on its specific style of trading
-    * Built 15 products in the first five years for various clients.
-In every one, releasing the first production ready version in two weeks from the start of development.
+    * Built 15 products in the first five years for various clients, in each case releasing the first production-ready version two weeks from the start of development
+    * Implemented virtualization using Google Cloud and Digital Ocean’s infrastructures.
+We use Docker Compose and Kubernetes with Debian Linux.
+    * Built initial product design in Invision and Marvel, usually in under two days

-    * Consulted for a number of organizations to help develop their own internal machine learning product
+    * Helped organizations develop their own internal machine learning product
-    * (At it’s max) Team of 7 Engineers (Consulting), and 2 Designers (Consulting)
+    * Recruited a team of 7 Engineers and developers and 2 Designers.
+Two of these professionals have come along with me to other companies and client projects.
+    * Maintaining a high code quality through continuous integration and regular deployment using Circle CI and Docker images.

+05/07 - 06/10
+:     **Software Engineer - Government of Canada**

+* Worked on the development of high performance kernel optimizations
+* Implemented source control for a team of 8 and an automated workflow to build and manage these kernel patches
+* Sourced world class kernel experts to build linux drivers and firmware for our proprietary hardware

 Other Contributions and Projects
 ----------------------------------------

 **Lean Startup Circle Montreal**

-I was the founder of the largest Lean Startup communities in Quebec.
+Founder of the largest Lean Startup communities in the province of Quebec.

 **Built in a Day Podcast**

-I co-hosted a podcast where individuals call in and we help then de-risk their business idea.
-Amazing feedback.
-Still available to listen at: [builtinadaypodcast.com](http://www.builtinadaypodcast.com).
+Co-host of a podcast callers turn to for help ‘de-risking’ their business ideas.
+Reflects my passion for building scrappy products to test the market.
+Available at: [builtinadaypodcast.com](http://www.builtinadaypodcast.com).

 **Home Routes Ottawa**

-We volunteer to host concerts in our home for the community.
-Artists are from all across North America.
+Volunteer host of concerts in our home featuring artists from all across North America.

 **Brazillian Jiu Jitsu Kids Coach**

-I assist in the coaching of the BJJ class in our local gym where I also train.
+Assistant coach of the BJJ class in our local gym

 ----